zalo-alex/CookTheFlag/wiki/docs/developer-docs/layout.md

 > The type in the submit function

 `auto`
-> Only for client side, will execute submit every an input is modified
+> Only for client side, will execute submit everytime an input is modified

 !!! warning "Page is currently in work in progress"